|

 A couple of kilometres higher on the path I was passed by a couple of hill runners.
 They aroused my usual mixed feelings of no longer having the lungs to keep up with them but thoroughly pleased that they could engage in this lung-bursting but life-affirming activity.
 I reached the bealach and chatted to the woman who was enjoying the mid-afternoon sun sitting on a rock, her partner had charged up the slopes to Sron a' Choire Garbh training for some hill races.
 I took the muddy steep path to Meall na Teanga, it is the harder of the two Munros and I did not think I would have time for both.
 I kept going at a steady pace, flipping the keds off my arms and face.
 The outstanding visibility more than compensated for keds.

-I made as fast a descent as possible down the 6 kilometres back to where I had dumped the bike.
+I charged down the 6 kilometres back to where I had dumped the bike.
 After a kilometre of uphill pedalling, it was a speedy descent to the Laggan Locks and over the canal.
 I changed my footwear before continuing the journey and arrived at the house by 8:15pm.
 I unloaded the food and equipment, made the beds and had a sandwich whilst waiting to hear from my new friend.
 She phoned me at 9:00pm to say that she was on the way.
 It was almost 11pm before Anna arrived having had to cope with a road closure on the tortuous Loch Arkaig road.
-We unloaded her car, had a simple meal and made our plans for the next day.
-We decided on Sgorr Ruadh, one of my favourite Munros. |
+We unloaded her car, had a simple meal and became acquainted as we made plans for the next day.
+We decided on Sgorr Ruadh from Achnashellach, one of Anna's remaining 12 Munros and one of my favourite walks. |

 Buchaille Etive Mor on the drive through Glencoe |